 cat $TODO_TEMPLATE >> $TODO

-I have instructed cron to run this everyday, at 6 PM.
-(My evening is earlier than morning.)
+I have configured cron to run this every day at 6 PM.
+(My “evening” starts earlier than my morning.)